 Part II of this Article describes South Carolina’s most frequently applied procedural rules.
 Part III then outlines the history and philosophy underlying procedural requirements at trial.
 Next, Part IV examines the evolution of the South Carolina Supreme Court’s treatment of procedural issues in capital cases and attempts to discern the proper balance between the state’s interest in finality and efficient administration of its criminal laws, and the capital defendant’s interest in receiving a fair trial.
 Part V then details the court’s current application of the contemporaneous objection rule, using recent case law as a guide.
 Finally, Part VI advocates the adoption of a plain error rule to address egregious errors in capital cases.

 Blume, John H. and Wilkins, Pamela A., "Death by Default: State Procedural Default Doctrine in Capital Cases" (1998).
 Cornell Law Faculty Publications.
-Paper 239.
+239.

 Published in: South Carolina Law Review, vol. 50, no. 1 (Fall 1998).